LewisBull2303/CL_PP5_Pawlio/README.md

 ### The Post Page

-12. As a user, I can view the details of a single post so that I can read other users comments and know what they think about
+12. As a user, I can view the details of a single post so that I can read other users comments and know what they think about it
 13. As a user, I can view a category for the post so that I know what the image relates to
 14. As a user, I can add comments to a post so that I can share my thoughts about a post
 15. As a user, I can see when comments were created, so I know how old a comment is